thebsdbox/tinkerbell-ubuntu/README.md

 ### Reboot worker

-Reboot worker node will trigger workflow starts and you can monitoring the workflow events
+For Packet and on-premises reboot the worker node.
+This will trigger workflow and you can monitor it using the `tink workflow events` command.

+For Vagrant users, run `vagrant up worker` instead.

 ```
 /tmp #  tink workflow events f588090f-e64b-47e9-b8d0-a3eed1dc5439
 +--------------------------------------+-----------------+-----------------+----------------+---------------------------------+--------------------+
 | WORKER ID                            | TASK NAME       | ACTION NAME     | EXECUTION TIME | MESSAGE                         |      ACTION STATUS |
 +--------------------------------------+-----------------+-----------------+----------------+---------------------------------+--------------------+